janeloveless/mechanics-of-exploration/README.md

 the plots shown in the main paper.

 There are a few dependencies for this code to work :
-	numpy (ideally compiled with support for LAPACK/BLAS) scipy (ideally compiled with support for LAPACK/BLAS) sympy
+	numpy (ideally compiled with support for LAPACK/BLAS), scipy (ideally compiled with support for LAPACK/BLAS), sympy,
-	matplotlib (animation backend is required to reproduce supplemental video content)
+	matplotlib (animation backend is required to reproduce supplemental video content),
-	odespy (available at https://github.com/hplgit/odespy; this must be compiled with support for the ODEPACK solvers and FORTRAN compilation)
+	odespy (available at https://github.com/hplgit/odespy; this must be compiled with support for the ODEPACK solvers and FORTRAN compilation),
 	powerlaw (available at https://pypi.python.org/pypi/powerlaw)